 Google Pixel Watch news and rumors

-The latest news at the time of writing is a Google patent, which details a gesture control system that would allow a smartwatch to detect movements you make with your arm, wrist or fingers.
+We've also seen a Google patent, which details a gesture control system that would allow a smartwatch to detect movements you make with your arm, wrist or fingers.

 For example, you could make a fist to launch Google Assistant and open the fist to dismiss it.
 These gestures would be done on the arm or hand that the watch is worn on.
 However, patents aren't always used, so there's no guarantee we'll see this.